freeCodeCamp/guide/pages/docs/certificates-guide/create-a-set-of-radio-buttons/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a Set of Radio Buttons"
+title: "Create a Set of Radio Buttons"
+parent: "certificates-guide"
 ---

 You can use radio buttons for questions where you want the user to only give you one answer.